 The following year, to the team’s surprise, Joshua returned.
 He shared with the team that the mass on his neck had been diagnosed as thyroid cancer.
 It was only because of Dr. Malyn Genetia’s referral, that he was able to receive early treatment.
 Joshua underwent surgery, and is now is in the process of recovery.
 The unfortunate reality is that had he not been seen by Dr. Malyn Genetia a year ago, his cancer would have likely gone undiagnosed.

 Joshua’s life was ultimately saved because he had the opportunity to receive care that normally he would not have access to.
-As a specialist for CMMB’s Healing Help program, Joshua’s story reminds me just how important collective impact is.
+As a specialist for CMMB’s Medical Donations Program, Joshua’s story reminds me just how important collective impact is.
 Partnerships like this one between CMMB and TSC leverage the resources that we take for granted in the US and applies them in settings where they are a rare commodity.

 This story serves as inspiration that our work has a tangible and measurable impact to those in need.
 However, this story is also a unique exception because most of the time people in situations like Joshua’s do not receive the care they need.

 CMMB’s vision is that everyone receives the health support they need regardless of geography, race, religion, or class.
-Through Healing Help and other programs, CMMB achieves wide and effective impact, but the work is far from over.
+Through our Medical Donations Program and other programs, CMMB achieves wide and effective impact, but the work is far from over.